Process Operability Algorithms#

 Nonlinear Programming-Based (NLP-based) Approach#

-The NLP-based approach [4, 5] converts the inverse mapping task into a nonlinear programming formulation.
+The NLP-based approach [6, 7] converts the inverse mapping task into a nonlinear programming formulation.
 The premise of this algorithm is that the DOS can be discretized into a series of coordinate points in the output space (AOS/DOS) and that an objective function of error minimization nature (e.g., Euclidean distance) is posed between the feasible operation and desired operation (DOS).
 The solution to the nonlinear programming problem at each discretized point is the DIS that attains the operation of the DOS.
-Mathematically, this can be posed as the following NLP optimization problem:
+Mathematically, this base problem, referred to as P1, can be posed as the following NLP optimization problem:

 for \(j=1:n\) output variables in the AOS/DOS, and \(k\) discretized points.
 Lastly, nonlinear constraints \(c\) might be imposed to the inverse map problem if needed; these can be a result of product specifications, equipment limitations and so on.